Student activities

 CMIMC (Carnegie Mellon Informatics and Mathematics Competition)

-is an annual math and computer science competition held at Carnegie Mellon University and organized completely by CMU students.
+The CMIMC is an annual mathematics and computer science competition for high school students hosted on campus in Pittsburgh and organized completely by CMU students.

 The Putnam Seminar and Putnam Competition